akichidis/lightning-chess/README.md

 Note that Lightning Chess is still under development, the full Cordapp is still not functional and it's not recommended for production use.

+## Why Corda and not Ethereum?
+Because Corda is more versatile, provides extra privacy and it's actually doable with Corda.
+Take a look at this interesting experiment where a student project from Technical University of Berlin engaged in making a Chess game for Ethereum; but, they faced challenges and their conclusion was:
+> The Ethereum virtual machine is turing-complete, but that doesn’t mean that everything should be computed on it.

 ## Features

 * Web-based user interface that allows Corda node owners to interactively play an online chess game.